Frequently Asked Questions

 For more information about micronations, go to the page “micronationalism”.

 No!
 Many imaginary countries or nations exist only on the internet or fictional maps.
 Those countries are active in online communities only and their claims are located on virtual maps or imaginary worlds.
 The correct definition for those imaginary countries is Geofiction.
-Flandrensis is real-life and it organizes ecological events regularly.
-All goals and achievements in Flandrensis are realistic and executable.
+Flandrensis operates in the real world and regularly organizes ecological initiatives.
+All of its objectives and accomplishments are realistic and feasible.

-Flandrensis is a micronation, but also a environmental non-profit organisation?
+Q4.
+Flandrensis is also a environmental non-profit organisation?

 That’s correct.
 We’re official the “vzw Groothertogdom Flandrensis”, registered in the “Belgian Official Journal” as a non-profit organisation with number 0772.515.027.
-The unique combination of micronationalism and a non-profit is a creative concept we use to raise awareness for climate change and Antarctica.
+The unique combination of our self-declared sovereignty as a micronation and a non-profit, is a creative concept we use to raise awareness for climate change and Antarctica.

 We’re not an NGO like Greenpeace or WWF with enough funds to launch huge campaigns.
 Flandrensis is a micronation/ small non-profit organisation and we remain realistic, but small actions together can make a difference to climate change.
 We send protest letters to governments or companies who violate environmental agreements in Antarctica (whale hunting, mining, pollution, tourism, etc.) or support letters to people and organizations who protect the white continent.
-In Flandrensis we promote the importance of green energy friendly alternatives, recycling, reducing Co2, etc. and we signed several ecologic charters with other micronations who shares our values.
-We encourage our citizens to plant trees, clean up streets, do volunteer work, etc.
+In Flandrensis we promote the importance of green energy friendly alternatives, recycling, reducing Co2, etc. We encourage our citizens to plant trees, clean up streets, do volunteer work, etc.

 Check our ecological mission for more details.